mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 }
 {% endhighlight %}

-Because such programs are polymorphic in the effect type `F[_]`, this means we can _instantiate_ these polymorphic programs to any concrete effect type that provides their set of required capabilities.
+Because such programs are polymorphic in the effect type `F[_]`, we can _instantiate_ these polymorphic programs to any concrete effect type that provides whatever they require.

 For example, if we are using ZIO `Task` (a type alias for `ZIO[Any, Throwable, A]`), we can instantiate our program to this concrete effect type with the following code snippet: